![]() |

-Solar water heating systems have a good economic payoff, and are manageable systems to install and maintain.
-Some of the solar water heating designs are simple and low cost.
+Solar water heating systems have a good economic payoff, and are manageable systems to install or build as a DIY project.
+Some of the solar water heating designs are very simple and low cost.
+You can save as much as $7000 by building your own system.
+There are just over one hundred projects with full construction details listed below -- all free.

 Directory for this page: